-- That Committee Services has been notified of any substitution before the meeting begins. - vii.
-Once an agenda item has begun with a substitute member attending, the regular Member in respect of whom notification has been received, shall not be entitled to vote on the agenda item as a Member of the Cabinet Committee. - viii.
+- vi.
+Once an agenda item has begun with a substitute member attending, the regular Member in respect of whom notification has been received, shall not be entitled to vote on the agenda item as a Member of the Cabinet Committee. - vii.
 A substitute member will be able to vote during the meeting only when s/he is acting as a substitute for a regular Member.